 Recently I have upgraded my good old Synology DS411slim to newer, bigger model - DS918+.
 I kinda started to run out of free space (1TB 2.5” x4) and decided to invest some money into a new box and new drives.

 There is an official guide how you can migrate with disk swipe, but as I wanted to move my data to new drives I just decided I would try to

 rsync everything.
 And BTW there is a

 screen command if you would like to run in the background that can be found on synocommunity.

-Long story short I had poor experience with rsync - tweaking settings on both end (disabling compression, tinkering with used crypo algo and so on) yielded rather disappointing results - transfer up to 10MB/s and almost 100% CPU utilization on my old NAS.
+Long story short I had a poor experience with rsync - tweaking settings on both ends (disabling compression, tinkering with used crypto algo and so on) yielded rather disappointing results - transfer up to 10MB/s and almost 100% CPU utilization on my old NAS.

 Weirdly enough I had much better luck with simply mounting CIFS resources in my new nas from my old nas directly in DistStation File Manager (